Chapter 5.30

 “Probable cause” means facts and circumstances within the person’s knowledge sufficient to warrant a prudent person to believe the information is true.

-“Registered solicitor” means any person issued a current certificate by the City.
+“Registered solicitor” means any person issued a current permit by the City.

-“Registration” means the process used by the City Licensing Officer to accept a completed application and determine whether or not a certificate will be denied, granted, or suspended.
+“Registration” means the process used by the Licensing Officer to accept a completed application and determine whether or not a permit will be granted or denied.

 “Religious belief” means any sincerely held belief or information for, against, or in conjunction with any theistic, agnostic, or atheistic assumption, presumption or position, or religious doctrine, dogma, or practice regardless of whether or not the belief or information is endorsed by any other person or public or private entity.

 “Residence” means any living unit contained within any building or structure occupied by any person as a dwelling consistent with the zoning laws of the City together with the lot or other real property on which the living unit is located.
-This does not include the sidewalk, public street, or public rights-of-way.
+“Residence” does not include a public sidewalk, public street, or public right-of-way.

 “Responsible person or entity” means a person or entity responsible for providing the following to an applicant or registered solicitor and the competent individual in a residence to whom a sale of goods or services is made or attempted to be made by means of a home solicitation sale: